anirbanbasu/frankfurtermcp/README.md

 uv run --group test pytest tests/
 ```

-There is a handy testing script _WD_`/run-tests.sh`, which will run all the tests and generate a coverage report as follows.
-It can also accept arguments and parameters to be passed to `pytest`, such as `-k` for filtering the tests to run.
+Invoke `just test-coverage` to run all the tests and generate a coverage report as follows.
 If all tests are run, the generated coverage report may look like the one below.

 ```bash
 Name                             Stmts   Miss  Cover